1933 Women's Western Open

 Golf tournament in Illinois, U.S.

 The 1933 Women's Western Open was a golf competition held at Olympia Fields Country Club in Olympia Fields, Illinois, a suburb of Chicago.
-It was the 4th edition of the event.
+It was the 4th edition of the Women's Western Open.
 June Beebe won the championship in match play competition by defeating Jane Weiller in the final match, 3 and 2.